 14 Apr The Isle of dogs by Wes Anderson

-Wes Anderson is a genius.
-Not only he succeeds in making movies but he’s also great when it comes to an art which is more difficult, the animation film.
+The Isle of Dogs.
+Wes Anderson is one of my favorite directors.
+Not only he succeeds in making movies but he’s also great when it comes to an art which is more difficult, the animation picture.

 His best movie ?